HuntGlitch C# Project

 - Error Message

-- File Name
+- File Name where the error occurred

-- Line Number
+- Line Number of the error

-- Error Code (hash)
+- Error Code (hash code of the exception)

-- Exception Class & Method
+- Exception Class and Method Name

 Important Notes